 Your dog won't know you're gone!

-I'm Lisa, 23, and I moved to Princeton Heights just a short while ago.
-Before that, I was living in University City with 2 roommates and our year old boxer named Covy.
-Growing up, my family adopted/cared for nine different dogs, as well as a couple birds, a hamster, LOTS of fish, and one cat.
+I'm Lisa, 24, and I've spent my whole life around animals.
+I moved to Princeton Heights just a short while ago, and before that, I was living in University City with 2 roommates and our year old boxer named Covy.
+Growing up, my family adopted/cared for nine different dogs (but not all at once, though that would've been awesome), as well as a couple birds, a hamster, LOTS of fish, and one cat.
 Dogs really are extended family and I give them plenty of love and affection and energy.
 Every dog is different and you know yours better than anyone; I will give careful attention to any and all special requests you have and will make sure your dog is comfortable, happy, and safe.